MonashUAS/cmavnode/README.md

         output_only_from=1,2,3 #only sends packets from sysID's 1, 2, and 3 on this link
-        reject_repeat_packets=true #enables detection and removal of duplicate packets from different links sik_radio=true #enable this to be able to see radio stats (rssi, noise etc) on the console interface
+        reject_repeat_packets=true #enables detection and removal of duplicate packets from different links sik_radio=true #enable this to be able to see radio stats (rssi, noise etc) on the console interface sleep=true #dont output to this link unless packets have been recently received (reduce wasted traffic on LTE/Satcomm) filter=DROP:HEARTBEART #exclusive ouput message filter, dont output heartbeat packets on this link filter=ACCEPT:HEARTBEAT,GLOBAL_POSITION_INT #inclusive output message filter, only output heartbeat and global position int messages on this link

 ## Licence